 In states where medical marijuana is legalized, traffic fatalities fell almost 10 percent.

-Colorado and Montana university professors analyzed 19 years of data on traffic fatalities.
+Colorado and Montana university professors analyzed 19 years of data on fatal car accidents in the United States.
 Overall, there was a 9 percent decrease in fatal collisions in states that allow medical marijuana use.

 Of course, there are a lot of loose ends with the legalization of medical marijuana.
 There were two robberies in South Seattle over one week to medical pot users.